-b.
-The voluntary incentives program (VIP) effluent limitations (Part III.A.10) on Outfall 02F and Mercury limits on Outfall 002.
+c.
+The voluntary incentives program (VIP) effluent limitations (Part III.A.10) on Outfall 02E.

-Date Due Action Required Submit an interim report of progress describing measures to comply with the June 30, 2025 mercury limitations set in Outfall 002 and the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
-Submit an interim report of progress describing measures to comply with the March 31, 2026 mercury limitations set in Outfall 002 and the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
-Submit an interim report of progress describing measures to comply with the December 31, 2026 mercury limitations set in Outfall 002 and the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
-If construction of any wastewater treatment and/or collection facilities is necessary to meet these limitations, the permittee shall submit an administratively and technically complete Construction Permit Application via September 30, 2027 ePermitting using the "Wastewater - Construction Permit Application Wastewater Facilities - Industrial (D-1970)" form.
+Date Due Action Required June 30, 2025 Submit an interim report of progress describing measures to comply with the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
+March 31, 2026 Submit an interim report of progress describing measures to comply with the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
+December 31, 2026 Submit an interim report of progress describing measures to comply with the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
+September 30, 2027 If construction of any wastewater treatment and/or collection facilities is necessary to meet these limitations, the permittee shall submit an administratively and technically complete Construction Permit Application via ePermitting using the "Wastewater - Construction Permit Application Wastewater Facilities - Industrial (D-1970)" form.
 If no construction is necessary, provide a progress report with the justification for why no construction is required to meet the limits.
-Submit an interim report of progress describing measures to comply with the March 31, 2028 mercury limitations set in Outfall 002 and the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
-The permittee shall obtain an operating permit for wastewater treatment facilities detailed in the construction permit application submittal described December 31, 2028 above, if needed.
-If no construction was necessary, provide a final progress report on the system.
-The discharge shall be in compliance with the limitations set forth in Part III.A.2 and in Part III.A.10 of this permit.
+March 31, 2028 Submit an interim report of progress describing measures to comply with the limitations in Part III.A.10 of this permit beginning on December 31, 2028 .
+December 31, 2028 The permittee shall obtain an operating permit for wastewater treatment facilities detailed in the construction permit application submittal described above, if needed.
+If no construction was necessary, provide a final progress